-The analysts started with the preferred classification, generated by configuration $F_{w_{j}^{1}}$, as this was indicated by the DM as the most preferred one.
+The analysts started with the preferred categorization, generated by configuration $F_{w_{j}^{1}}$ as this was indicated by the DM as the most preferred one.

 First, the computation of the objective function was discussed.
-As the calculation of the coefficients $c_h$ depends on the number of categories, the analysts asked the DM if he wanted to assign the projects lying in between two categories to one of the two categories.
-The DM did not feel that this operation was useful: he preferred to consider these intermediate categories each as a single different category.
-In light of this, the calculation of the $c_h$ was carried out for every possible configuration (these are given in Table \ref{Tab:chcoeff} in Appendix \ref{sec:Appendix_Model}) .
+Being the calculation of the coefficients $c_h$ depending on the number of categories, the analysts asked the DM if he wanted to assign the projects between two categories to one of the two categories.
+The DM did not feel that this operation was useful but he preferred to consider this intermediate categories as a single different category.
+Considering that, the calculation of the $c_h$ coefficients was carried out for every possible configuration (these are reported in Table \ref{Tab:chcoeff} in Appendix \ref{sec:Appendix_Model}).

-After this, the DM and the analysts considered which constraints should be included among the ones defined in Section \ref{sec:constraints}, fixing the values of every parameter included in the constraints.
+After this, the DM and the analysts have considered which constraints should be included among the ones defined in Section \ref{sec:constraints} fixing the values of every parameter included in the constraints.

-This is because, given the economic situation, he felt that one possibility was to verify which are the projects that will be selected considering those different scenarios.
-This allows the DM to learn, depending on the different amounts of budget available, what are the projects that will be selected on the basis of the assigned priorities.
-The analysts suggested that the scenarios with the following budgets could be tested.
-We denote by $B(1), \ldots, B(7)$ the possible budgets available, and $F_{w_{j}^{1}}^{B(1)}, \ldots, F_{w_{j}^{1}}^{B(7)}$ the configuration generated together with weights ${w_{j}^{1}}$ (see Table \ref{tab:budget}).
+Starting from the budget constraint, the DM has expressed interest in conducting a set of simulations with different possible budgets available.
+This because, given the economic situation, he felt that one possibility was to verify what are the projects that will be selected considering those different scenarios.
+This allows the DM to learn depending from the different amount of budget available what are the projects that will be selected on the basis of the assigned priorities.
+The analysts have suggested that the scenarios with the following budget could be tested.
+We indicate with $B(o)$ the possible budget available, and $F_{w_{j}^{1}}^{B(o)}$ the configuration generated with weights ${w_{j}^{1}}$ and Budget $B(o)$ (see Table \ref{tab:budget}).

-Next, he specified that the ideal portfolio will have at least 4 projects in the ``decumano'', therefore in constraint (\ref{con:decumano}) the $Q_d$ was set equal to 4.
-For the third set of constraints (\ref{con:siner1})--(\ref{con:siner4}) the DM specified that at least one synergy among the ones presented in every ``insula'' should be realized.
-For this reason, $N$ was set to 1 for constraint (\ref{con:siner4}).
+Next, he specified that the ideal portfolio will have at least four projects in the ``decumano", therefore in constraint (\ref{con:decumano}) the $Q_d$ is set equal to 4.

+For the third set of constraints (\ref{con:siner1})-(\ref{con:siner4}) the DM specified that at least one synergy among the ones presented in every ``insula" should be verified.
+For this reason, parameter $N$ was set to 1 for constraint (\ref{con:siner4}).